with1015/CaPS-Learn/README.md

 ~~~

 ## How to Use
-When you train your model, you just wrap your optimizer by CapsOptimizer
+When you train your model, you just wrap your optimizer by CapsOptimizer.
+Refer below usage example and see capslearn/run/resnet50_run.py.
+You can test CapsOptimizer using script files in capslearn/scripts.
 ~~~
 import torch
 import capslearn.torch.optimizer as opt